cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 `fingerprint_script` is an optional field that can specify a script that will be executed to populate the cache.
 `populate_script` should create `folder`.

+!!! info
-!> Note that cache folder will be archived and uploaded only in the very end of the task execution once all instructions succeed.
+    Note that a cache folder will be archived and uploaded only in the very end of the task execution once all instructions succeed.

 Which means the only difference between example above and below is that `yarn install` will always be executed in the example below where in the example above only when `yarn.lock` has changes.